Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Words and symbolic dynamics

 \end{example}

-The substitutive language will be usefull in the statement of the results.
-It already appears in the description of the language of the outer billiard outside a regular pentagon see \cite{Bed.Ca.11}, and in the study of $S$-adic systems, see \cite{Bert.Dele.14} for a recent survey.
+Substitutive languages will be useful in the statement of the results.
+They already appear for the description of the language of the outer billiard outside a regular pentagon see \cite{Bed.Ca.11}, as well as in the study of $S$-adic systems, see \cite{Bert.Dele.14} for a recent survey.